sweavo/devops-course-starter/README.md

     ... json ...
     Trello connection data updated on disk.
 It's Ok but not necessary to commit the file.

-There is a file committed that connects to my board, for the deployment exercise
+There is a file committed that connects to my board, for the deployment exercise.

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running:

-    $ make
+    $ make run-native-flask

 You should see output similar to the following: